tyaga001/facetime-on-stream/README.md

 # 🚀 FaceTime with Stream

-Welcome to FaceTime with Stream, a video communication app powered by GetStream.io.
+Welcome to FaceTime, a video communication app powered by GetStream.io.

 ![img.png](./public/getStream.png)